Law Clerk Program

 - Official law school transcripts - the university must send them directly to the administrators of the law clerk program.

 You will not be penalized if your official law school transcript or letters of reference are received after the application deadline.
-However, your application will not be considered complete and submitted for consideration until we have received all necessary documentation.
+However, we cannot process your application until we have received all necessary documentation.

-We thank all applicants for their interest; however, we will only contact those candidates selected for an interview.
+We thank all applicants for their interest; however, only the candidates selected for an interview will be contacted.

-For further inquiries regarding the Court Martial Appeal Court of Canada clerkship, please contact: Adrian Bieniasiewicz at (613) 948-3540 or by e-mail at email@example.com.
+For further inquiries regarding CMACC clerkships, please contact: Terry Hancock at (343) 551-5523 or by e-mail at firstname.lastname@example.org.

 You are also welcome to visit the following Websites: